crew-sherlock/Experiment1/docs/backlog-integration-with-github.md

-# AzDO Backlog integration with Github Repo
+# Backlog Integration with GitHub

 In order to maintain **full traceability** for the AIGA project, it is recommended to integrate Azure Devops, where the backlog is maintained in Azure Boards with Github Enterprise being used primarily to maintain Git repos.